Songs and Bio

 Comments and Booking: Quentinband (at) gmail (dot) com

-Small Houses is a Philadelphia based indie/folk project featuring the songs and poems of Flint native Jeremy Quentin.
+Small Houses is a Atlanta, GA based indie/folk project featuring the songs and poems of Flint, MI native Jeremy Quentin.
 Artfully crafted finger-style guitar playing, and softly sung melodies describing the people, love, and homes of Quentin’s life.

 “Quentin refuses to sleep sometimes, unable to rest on any complacency when it comes to what we find value in. he knows beauty and he knows sadness and it puts them into the same vase.” – Daytrotter